second-state/MEGA/examples/kafka/README.md

 cat order.json | rpk topic produce order
 ```

 > You can also use the `rpk` command to create a new topic for the ETL program to listen to.
-Just do `rpk topic create new-topic-name`.
+Just do `rpk topic create order`.

 You can now log into the database to see the `orders` table and its content.